Walter Sykes George: In Independent India

-George was made a Dame Commander of the Order of the British Empire in the Birthday Honours of 1960.
+George was made a Knight Commander of the Order of the British Empire in the Birthday Honours of 1960.

 Walter Sykes George died in Delhi on 7 January 1962.

 Style and legacy

 Walter George's work marked Indian architecture's move towards modernism.
 George himself maintained that his architectural style represented nothing but "pure form, as dictated by the material".
 His buildings with their use of exposed red bricks were innovative and a shift away from the pink sandstone used extensively in Lutyens' Delhi and was low-cost in comparison to the buildings of Lutyens and Baker.